Ultimate Guide to Skincare for Rosacea: Reduce Symptoms

 An effective and gentle solution to managing Rosacea symptoms is to switch from traditional facial cleansers to an oil-cleansing method, like Mokosh Makeup Remover & Cleansing oil (all skin types).
 Mokosh offers this effective yet gentle method of cleansing your face while replenishing essential omega-6 fatty acids in your skin’s cells.

-Finally, to keep sensitive skin in its best condition, you should avoid harsh soap and astringent products, such as those containing harsh ingredients like coconut or jojoba oils which contain natural cleansers that can irritate it.
+Finally, to keep sensitive skin in its best condition, you should avoid harsh soap and astringent products, such as those containing harsh ingredients like coconut or jojoba oils, which contain natural cleansers that can irritate it.
 Look instead for products without harmful substances and packed with gentle cleansers such as these to get a gentle cleanser without irritating sensitive skin.

 Symptoms of Rosacea that persist or worsen should consult a dermatologist regarding treatment options, including medications, laser therapies, and topical creams.